jlinoff/pam/README.md

-When enabled, PAM sends the first five characters of a password's SHA-1 hash — twenty bits — to `api.pwnedpasswords.com`, which returns every hash in the corpus beginning with that prefix, typically several hundred.
+When enabled, PAM sends the first five characters of a password's SHA-1 hash — twenty bits — to `api.pwnedpasswords.com`, which returns every hash in the corpus beginning with that prefix, typically around eight hundred.
 The comparison happens in your browser.
 The password, its full hash, the record it belongs to, and the rest of your vault are never transmitted.

-This is the range API's k-anonymity model: the server learns that someone asked about one of roughly 850,000 possible passwords, and nothing else.
+This is the range API's k-anonymity model.
+Five hex characters divide the corpus into about a million buckets, so the server learns only that you asked about one of the several hundred corpus entries sharing that prefix — or about some password that is not in the corpus at all, which it cannot distinguish from the first case.

 That is a real privacy property, but it is not nothing.
-A request is made, an IP address is visible to the other end, and checking a whole vault sends one request per password.
-Weigh that against not knowing whether a password you are still using has already been published.
+A request is made, and an IP address is visible to the other end.
+Checking a whole vault sends one request per **distinct** password: a password used by three records costs one request, not three.

+**Nothing is sent until you ask.** Opening the report does not contact anyone;
+the requests begin when you press **Check** and stop when you press **Cancel** or close the dialogue.

+### What it checks besides the corpus

+Being absent from a breach corpus is a low bar. `Summer2026` appears in no corpus worth the name and is still a bad password, so PAM also applies checks that need no network at all:

+- keyboard runs (`qwer`, `asdf`)
+- character sequences (`abcd`, `4321`)
+- a character repeated four or more times
+- an embedded year between 1900 and 2099
+- a rough entropy floor of 60 bits, and a minimum length of 12

+These run whether or not the corpus is reachable, and the report distinguishes
+them: an entry is labelled **BREACHED** if it was found in the corpus and **WEAK** if only the local checks objected.
+The reasons are listed either way.
+The distinction matters because the urgency differs — a password in the corpus is published, and whoever holds the dump has it.

+### When the check cannot be made

+_PAM_ is a progressive web app; being offline is a normal state, not an error.
+A lookup that fails is reported as **could not check**, never as a clean result, and the report says plainly that nothing was learned about those passwords.
+If the corpus is unreachable when a run starts, _PAM_ says so once rather than making several hundred requests that will all fail.

 **What enabling it does not change.** The [Content-Security-Policy](#content-security-policy) permits that host whether